 - Important Notice on DUNS Number Requirement

-The City Council is scheduled to consider an ordinance approving the Action Plan on May 7, 2019.
-Following the adoption by the City Council, the Action Plan will be submitted to HUD for final approval.
+The City Council adopted an ordinance approving the Action Plan on May 21, 2019.
+Following the adoption by the City Council, the Action Plan was submitted to HUD for final approval.

 First Time Homebuyer Program

 The City is currently accepting applications and interested first time homebuyers who qualify can submit applications by downloading the application form and instructions by following the web links below.
 Grants under the First Time Homebuyer Program will be issued in the maximum amount of $3,000 and will be available to low-to-moderate income individuals or households who are qualified first time homebuyers to be used for:

 - Up to 50% of the required down payment not to exceed $3,000

 - A combination of the above, not to exceed $3,000.

 Grants are awarded on a first-come-first-served basis.
 Income guidelines are based on HUD's Adjusted HOME Income Limits.
 Eligible households will have total household incomes (from all sources) equal to or less than the most recent income limits as established by HUD as follows (For eligibility, household income is determined based on the anticipated total household gross income to be earned during the 12-month period immediately following the date of application):